ruuvi/ruuvitag_fw/ruuvi_examples/iota_uart/README.md

 # Licensing
   * nRF5 SDK is under Nordic License, in effect the code of SDK can be used only on Nordic chips
-  * All Ruuvi contribtions are BSD-3
+  * All Ruuvi contributions are BSD-3
   * iota.lib.c is under MIT license
   * Please contact IOTA and repository owners for licenses of MAM